INSPIRATION STATION WORKSHOPS

 Inspiration Stations are also an opportunity for BOOST Conference presenters to continue the conversation from their workshop, whether it be more in-depth to the topic of your workshop or another area of expertise you can offer BOOST Conference attendees.

-For BOOST Conference exhibitors, Inspiration Stations are a great way to receive feedback on user interest for their product.
+For BOOST Conference exhibitors, Inspiration Station workshops are a great way to receive feedback on user interest in their product.
 With the help of BOOST Conference attendees, you can develop more ideas for possible or existing products and strategies for using the product more effectively.

 How are Inspiration Stations selected?

-Inspiration Station workshops are scheduled on a first-come, first-served basis.
+Inspiration Station workshops are scheduled on a first-come, first-scheduled basis.
 Once we receive your application, we will confirm your registration and that your account is paid in full.
-We will then assign you your preferred time slot based on availability.
-Please note we are only able to accept one application per agency.
+We will then schedule your workshop at your preferred time slot based on availability.
+Please note we are only able to accept one application per agency/organization/company.

 What A/V is provided for Inspiration Stations?

-We are unable to provide A/V for Inspiration Station workshops.
-Presenters must provide their own laptops, LCD projectors, DVD players, CD players, speakers, and internet connection, as well as any additional workshop necessities.
+We do not provide A/V for Inspiration Station workshops.
+Since Inspiration Station workshops are intimate sessions, we recommend that you facilitate an Inspiration Station workshop that does not require any audio-visual.
 If additional Audio Visual equipment is needed, you may order this prior to the conference by completing an A/V Request form.
-This form is available a few weeks before the conference and can be obtained by contacting the Inspiration Station Coordinator.
 Note: There is no electricity provided at Inspiration Stations.

 Please note: Name badges are required to attend all BOOST Conference events including meals and workshops.